-Criterion 3: Team and Resources (30%)
+Criterion 3: Team and Resources and Market Transformation Plan (20%)

-- The capability of the Principal Investigator(s) and the proposed team to address all aspects of the proposed work with a good chance of success; - Qualifications, relevant expertise, and time commitment of the individuals on the team; - The experience and equipment necessary in order to execute the specified research plan; - The capability of the proposed team to recruit and partner with industry stakeholders, and to leverage cost share and other resources; - The sufficiency of the facilities to support the work, if applicable; - Level of participation by project participants as evidenced by letter(s) of commitment and how well they are integrated into the Workplan; - Reasonableness of budget and spend plan for proposed project and objectives.
+- The capability of the Principal Investigator(s) and the proposed team to address all aspects of the proposed work with a high probability of success.
+The qualifications, relevant expertise, and time commitment of the individuals on the team; - The sufficiency of the facilities to support the work; - The degree to which the proposed consortia/team demonstrates the ability to facilitate and expedite further development and commercial deployment of the proposed technologies; - The level of participation by project participants as evidenced by letter(s) of commitment and how well they are integrated into the Workplan; and - The reasonableness of the budget and spend plan for the proposed project and objectives.